cognitedata/cdp-spark-datasource/README.md

 The valid options for onconflict are
 - `abort` - will try to insert all rows in the Dataframe.
 An error will be thrown if the resource item already exists and no more rows will be written.
-- `update` - will look for all rows in the Dataframe in CDP and try to update them.
+- `update` - will look for all rows in the Dataframe in CDF and try to update them.
 If one or more rows do not exist no more rows will be updated and an error will be thrown.
 Supports partial updates.
 - `upsert` - will update rows that already exist, and insert new rows.